Bayesian equilibria of axisymmetric plasmas

-The JET high-resolution Thomson scattering (HRTS) system \cite{Pasqualotto2004} launches laser pulses into the plasma and collects Thomson scattered photons \cite{Thomson1906} with polychromators with four spectral channels from $63$ spatial locations (the orange dots in Figure~\ref{fig:diagnsotics}) with a spatial resolution of \SIrange{0.8}{1.6}{\centi\metre} and a temporal resolution of \SI{20}{\hertz}.
-The intensity and width of Thomson scattering spectra provide the electron density $n_\mathrm{e}$ and temperature $T_\mathrm{e}$ measurements.
-Since the electron density calibration factor $C_\mathrm{TS}$ and the position shift of all spatial channels along the laser path $S_\mathrm{TS}$ of the HRTS system are cross-calibrated with other plasma diagnostics, they are regards as additional unknown parameters.
-The predictive model of the JET HRTS system \cite{Kwak2020} is given by:
+The high-resolution Thomson scattering (HRTS) system at JET \cite{Pasqualotto2004} launches laser pulses into the plasma and collects Thomson scattered spectra \cite{Thomson1906} by polychromators with four spectral channels from $63$ spatial locations (orange dots in Figure~\ref{fig:diagnsotics}).
+This system has a spatial resolution of \SIrange{0.8}{1.6}{\centi\metre} and a temporal resolution of \SI{20}{\hertz}.
+The intensity and width of Thomson scattering spectra provide $n_\mathrm{e}$ and $T_\mathrm{e}$ measurements.
+The $n_\mathrm{e}$ calibration factor $C_\mathrm{TS}$ and the position shift $S_\mathrm{TS}$ of all spatial channels along the laser path are regarded as additional unknown parameters in this model.
+The predictive model for the HRTS system can be written as: